networktocode/awesome-network-automation/README.md

 - [InfluxDB](https://www.influxdata.com/) - Made for developers to build time-series-based applications quickly and at scale.
 - [Prometheus](https://prometheus.io/) - Prometheus is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
 - [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) - Telegraf is the open source server agent to help you collect metrics from your stacks, sensors, and systems.
-- [Grafana](https://grafana.com/) - The open observability platform.
+- [Grafana](https://grafana.com/) - An open source observability platform.

 ## Online Parser